 - Remember who you’re talking to.
 Highlight how great it is to be their own boss, the flexible schedule and the ability to work near their home.
 True salespeople are motivated by the reality that in sales they can create their own destiny.
 Emphasize that D2D sales is like running your own business, and it’s up to them if that business is an SMB or a money making empire.

 - Invest in your reputation.
 If you don’t – it’ll come back to haunt you.
 If there’s one thing the internet has done, it’s make the world a much smaller place.
 Chances are your top recruit knows someone who knows someone who either works/worked for or has done business with your company.
 Remember to keep this in mind during sales calls, interviews and networking events – you’ll never regret being pleasant and professional.

 Now that you’ve got a great candidate in the interview chair it’s time to close ‘em.
 Your sales experience will come in handy as you present the benefits of working with your company – but don’t appear too eager.
 Remember, you’re the one with the open position and the upper hand.
 The goal of the interview is for them to want your job offer as much as or more than you want them on your team.

 Recently Direct Energy came to us because they were struggling to find quality door-to-door sales professionals in three of their top markets.
-We followed the steps above that I just gave you, and we coordinated with managers in each of the markets.
+We followed the steps listed above, and we coordinated with managers in each of the markets.
 In just 30 days we delivered a total of 39 pre-screened face-to-face interviews resulting in 17 fully on-boarded recruits.